cedricwhitney/NUP-annotator/README.md

    - Create an account
    - Get your API key from Account & Settings > Access Token

-4. Select your batch file:
+4. Start your project:
-   - Your name is next to the batch file you will be working on
-   - Each batch contains 20 unique conversations
-   - The batch files are already in the `data/` directory
-   - Run `make start-project` and select your assigned batch file

-   Note: You can also add your own JSON/JSONL files to the `data/` directory if needed.
-   The system supports both formats and will automatically convert and validate them.

-5. Set up the pre-configured project:
    ```bash
    make start-project
    ```
    This will:
+   - Pull the latest code and batch files
-   - Show available batch files (batch_1.json through batch_12.json)
+   - Show available batch files
    - Guide you to select your assigned batch
    - Set up a new project with your batch's conversations
    - Configure the correct taxonomy structure